Use repeated containers to generate layouts from data

 More > Move to > New page.

-- Rename the new page "National Parks".
+- Rename the new page "Employee Directory"

-in the page tab menu, and then select Hide page.
+, then select Hide page.

 Configure the repeated container cards